captain-yoshi/moveit_benchmark_suite/.docs/bm_pipeline.md

 The output path and filename can be specified by the arg `output_file`.
 THe path defaults to ROS_HOME or ~/.ros and the filename follows this structure `<aggregate+date>.yaml`.

 ## Plot data
 GNUPlot was choosen to speedup developpment because another project had worked on it ([robowflex](https://github.com/KavrakiLab/robowflex)).
 The minimum required version is 5.0 because this project uses the [inline datablocks](http://www.bersch.net/gnuplot-doc/inline-data-and-datablocks.html#inline-data) feature.
-Only the boxplot and bar graphs type are supported.
+At the moment, only boxplot and bar graphs are supported.

+### Plot with GNUPlot
-Configure the rosparam tag in the `gnuplot_dataset.launch` file which is YAML text.
+Configure the rosparam tag in the `plot_dataset.launch` file which is YAML text.
 ```yaml
 gnuplot_config:
   xtick_filters:                              # Defaults to all datasets pair-wise config with uuid